June 12, 2025, 2:50 pm | Read time: 3 minutes

 Why Some Peonies Change Color During Bloom

 The sticky sugary sap can be easily removed.
 Simply add a little dish soap to water and swish the buds in it.
 Alternatively, you can help directly with your hands.
-Moisten your hands with lukewarm water and gently massage the outer blossoms with your thumbs.
+Moisten your hands with lukewarm water and gently massage the outer blooms with your thumbs.